Service Dog For Veterans Beaverton, OR

 Email the PAVE team at [email protected], and we’ll answer all your questions about service dogs for Veterans.

-At Paws Assisting Veterans (PAVE), we are wholeheartedly dedicated to providing Veterans with the support they need and deserve.
+Paws Assisting Veterans, (PAVE), is committed to providing Veterans the support and care they deserve.
 We provide service dogs for Veterans free of cost and are a non-profit organization.
-Veterans can live a fulfilling, independent life thanks to the service dogs that are trained in our extensive program.
+Veterans can lead a happy, independent life with the help of service dogs who have been trained to perform specific tasks.

 Are you ready to regain independence?

-Our team is ready to support you through the PAVE process from application to training camp with your new companion and service dog.
-Dedicated to facilitating your new and better life, we provide tailored training and lifelong support with access to professional advice from our specialist dog trainers.
-There are no charges for service dogs, training and ongoing support.
+Our team is available to assist you in every step of the PAVE process, from application to training camp to your new companion or service dog.
+We provide personalized training and support for the lifetime of your dog.
+You can also access professional advice from our expert dog trainers.
+There is no charge for your service dog, training, or ongoing support.

 Start your journey with PAVE by completing the simple contact form.